 \subsection{Generalized Adversarial Training (GAT)}

 To harden the classifier against composite perturbations, we generalize the standard adversarial training approach with our proposed composite adversarial attack from Section \ref{subsec:composite_attack_formulation}.
 Our goal is to train a robust model $\mathcal{F}(\cdot)$ over a data distribution $(x,y) \sim \mathcal{D}$, and make it robust against composite perturbations in the perturbation boundary $E$.
 Existing adversarial training objectives such as the $\min$-$\max$ loss \cite{madry2017towards} or TRADES loss \cite{zhang2019theoretically} can be utilized in GAT.
 Here we use $\min$-$\max$ training loss (Madry's loss) for illustration.
-The inner maximization in Eq.~\ref{eqn:adv_training} is to generate $x_{\text{c-adv}}$ optimized using CAA within boundary $E$, and the outer minimization is for optimizing the model parameters $\theta_{\mathcal{F}}$.

-For completeness, in Appendix \ref*{sec:appendix_gat_algo}, we summarize the flow of our proposed composite adversarial attacks with order scheduling and attack component optimization.
-In addition, the ablation study showing order-scheduling and Comp-PGD are essential can be found in Appendix \ref*{sec:appendix_random_training}.
+The inner maximization in Eq. \ref{eqn:adv_training} is to generate $x_{\text{c-adv}}$ optimized using CAA within boundary $E$, and the outer minimization is for optimizing the model parameters $\theta_{\mathcal{F}}$.
+For completeness, in Appendix \ref{sec:appendix_gat_algo} we summarize the flow of our proposed composite adversarial attacks with order scheduling and attack component optimization.
+In addition, the ablation study showing order-scheduling and Comp-PGD are essential can be found in Appendix \ref{sec:appendix_random_training}.